 If any of our license agreements is terminated, we would have no further rights to develop and commercialize the product candidate which is the subject of the license.
-The termination of any of our license agreements would significantly and adversely affect our business.
+The termination of any of our license agreements would significantly harm our business.